rust-lang/book/src/ch05-01-defining-structs.md

 we’ll implement behavior for this type such that every instance of `AlwaysEqual` is always equal to every instance of any other type, perhaps to have a known result for testing purposes.
 We wouldn’t need any data to implement that behavior!
-You’ll see in Chapter 10 how to define traits and implement them on any type, including unit-like structs.
+You’ll see in [Chapter 10][traits] how to define traits and implement them on any type, including unit-like structs.

 > ### Ownership of Struct Data